 Durability and Quality:

 To explain more about the two metals, 14K gold is more durable than 18K gold because it is mixed with other metals that are not as valuable as gold.
 The other metals include materials like brass and such, making the 14K gold less valuable when compared to 18K gold.
-18K gold provides a great balance for durability and strength, as it is the ultimate Karat for quality.
+18K gold provides a great balance for durability and strength, as it is the ultimate Karat for quality according to industry market.

 Lower Karats often cause allergies to people with sensitive or delicate skin, since they get in contact directly with the skin and have a higher percentage of non-gold materials, which may cause a reaction.
 Gold is considered a hypoallergic metal, and since 18K gold has around 75% of pure gold, it is less likely to cause a reaction to the skin.